 Programs in Health Administration

 Prepares health care professionals to become leaders and executive-level managers in a variety of systems and organizations within the health care field.
+The MHA is offered online and on-campus.

-Prepares graduates to serve in entry-level management, administrative and support positions in a variety of health-related organizations and settings.
+The BS, Health Administration degree prepares graduates to serve in entry-level management, administrative and support positions in a variety of health-related organizations and settings.

 Provides foundational knowledge required for work as an administrator or manager of residential communities for older adults.